Best known for: Organizing non-violent civil rights protests

 Where did Mohandas Gandhi grow up?

 Mohandas was born in Porbandar, India on October 2, 1869.
-He came from an upper class family and his father was a leader in the community.
-As was tradition where he grew up Mohandas' parents arranged a marriage for him at the age of 13.
-Both the arranged the marriage and the young age may seem strange to some of us, but it was the normal way of doing things where he grew up.
+He came from an upper class family and his father was a leader in the local community.
+As was tradition where he grew up, Mohandas' parents arranged a marriage for him at the age of 13.
+Both the arranged marriage and the young age may seem strange to some of us, but it was the normal way of doing things where he grew up.

 What did Gandhi do?